around-star/DyNeRF_nODE/README.md

 * Generalizes across different physical parameters (friction) of the scene
 * Generalizes across different initial condition (position, velocity) of the scene

-We curate three different deterministic scenes with different number of stable points for our experiments.
+We curate three deterministic scenes with different number of stable points for our experiments.
 * **Scene1:** Pendulum (1 stable point)
 * **Scene2:** Ball in a bowl (1 stable point)
 * **Scene3:** Ball in a hill (2 stable points)